South Africans mourn victims of platinum mine carnage

 LAUNCH PAD

-The union feud exposed deadly levels of anger about low wages and what is seen as political favouritism in Africa's biggest economy.
+The union feud exposed deadly levels of anger about low wages and what is seen as political favoritism in Africa's biggest economy.

 The powerful NUM has been a launch pad to political power for several senior officials at the African National Congress (ANC) - the former liberation movement that has held power since the end of apartheid.